calphool/TRS80GS/README.md

 The TRS-80 uses these goofy ["pseudographics" characters (2 by 3 grids)](https://www.classic-computers.org.nz/system-80/manuals_tm3_page33.jpg),
 and you have to do everything by selecting the right "character" in order to plot these huge blocky pixels.
 Your resolution is effectively 128 x 48, and it's a pain to work with, because you're actually manipulating a 64 x 16 text grid.
-I wrote some assembler code so that I could at least *address* the TRS-80 Model 1 screen *as if* it had 128 x 48 resolution, which I've included in this repo.
+I wrote some assembler code so that I could at least *address* the TRS-80 Model 1 screen *as if* it had 128 x 48 resolution, which I've included in this repo (see the snow.asm code, it's the FSETGR routine).

 Eventually the day came that I thought "Ok, I'm going to try to write a game for this nasty old thing."
 I *really* wanted graphics, sound, and a joystick, but alas that wasn't really in the cards for an unmodified TRS-80 Model 1.
 So I began